tweichle/Predicting-Baseball-Statistics/README.md

-# Predicting-Baseball-Statistics-Classification
+# Predicting-Baseball-Statistics
-### Classification Application in Python Using scikit-learn
+### Classification and Regression Applications in Python Using scikit-learn

 This repository contains the prediction of baseball statistics using MLB Statcast Metrics.